If You Eat Meat You Need To Know These 5 Facts

 When an animal is alive, their skin and intestines work as a barrier against bacteria.
 Any microbe that crosses these barriers is eliminated.
 However, when they die, microbes can penetrate the skin and intestines colonizing the lifeless tissue.
 The moment a butcher opens an animal that is already dead, the first path that allows contaminants appears.

 Under stress, the animal’s immune system is weakened and some intestinal microorganisms can penetrate the intestinal barrier and reach organs or tissues.
 Some of them have a high probability to produce toxins or cause infections in people.
-Also, fresh or refrigerated meat has a high water content and this environment is very suitable for the growth of microorganisms.
-When they open the dead animal’s carcass, the esophagus and intestines have to be linked in order to avoid intestinal contents that can contaminate meat.
+Also, fresh or refrigerated meat has high water content and this environment is very suitable for the growth of microorganisms.
+When they open the dead animal’s carcass, the esophagus and intestines have to be linked in order to avoid intestinal contents that can contaminate the meat.
 But the pace of the slaughterhouses is so fast that this operation is not always done properly.

 2. The meat on your fork may have been dead for up to 3 weeks